SeUniVr/PLC-RE/README.md

 The output files are saved in directory **_process-mining/data_**.

 To generate the business process graphs:
-Launch Daikon > Open File > Select the file _MergeEvents.csv_ > Define each column role > Click Start Import
+Launch Disco > Open File > Select the file _MergeEvents.csv_ > Define each column role > Click Start Import